-There are many people that I would like to acknowledge regarding this Labor and invariably, I will probably leave some of them out: First, and foremost, I am indebted to the people who shared their innermost thoughts about their relationship or nonrelationship with God and as well permitted me passageway via their art projections; I am also grateful to my patients who have taught me the necessity of behaving spiritually; I am also thankful to numerous people who supported me in a multitude of ways-my sister, Nancy A. Bachrach; my brother-in-law, Orin Wechsberg; my brother, Len H. Horovitz, M.D.; my sister-in-law, Valerie Saalbach; my mother, Maida M. Horovitz; Laurie and Bruce Konte and John and Dawn Neel, for spiritually taking care of my children while I pursued this work; "Spin" Michael Darby; Carol Darby; Werner Halpern, M.D., who read the first edition of this manuscript and sustained me while challenging my thinking; Darlene Esposito, MS, ATR for her continual friendship; my video art teachers, Keith McManus (and the Visual Studies Workshop) and John Neel, my mentor in videography; Lucy Andrus, MS, ATR, who taught me the necessity of "taking time to coast"; Victoria Laneri, ATR, who held down the fort at work; Irene Rosner David, Ph.D., ATR-BC and Michael Franklin, ATR-BC, who offered me a mirror for reflection; Katie Collie, ATR, a source of great spirit and inspiration; Sandra B. Mitzner, M.D., who continually spewed reflective comments via psychotherapeutic containment; Tom Ferland, who even in his last days on this earth, never stopped supporting my work; Emily Krenichyn, my wonderful graduate assistant; Bill "Birdheart" Bray for "e" communiqué; my wonderful colleagues: Ron Netsky, MFA; Dr. Kay Marshman, and Dr. Dennis A. Silva; my children, Kaitlyn Leah Darby and Bryan James Darby, for the time they gave up their "MaBa."
-Finally, I would like to thank the late Payne E. L. Thomas for having the aplomb to accept this book for publication and Michael Thomas for his support in recreating this second edition.
+There are many people that I would like to acknowledge regarding this labor and invariably, I will probably leave some of them out: First, and foremost, I am indebted to the people who shared their innermost thoughts about their relationship or nonrelationship with God and as well permitted me passageway via their art projections; I am also grateful to my patients who have taught me the necessity of behaving spiritually; I am also thankful to numerous people who supported me in a multitude of ways-my sister, Nancy A. Bachrach; my brother-in-law, Orin Wechsberg; my brother, Len H. Horovitz, M.D.; my sister-in-law, Valerie Saalbach; my mother, Maida M. Horovitz; Laurie and Bruce Konte and John and Dawn Neel, for spiritually taking care of my children when I first pursued the first edition of this work; Werner Halpern, M.D., who read the first edition of this manuscript and sustained me while challenging my thinking; Lucy Andrus, MS, ATR, who taught me the necessity of "taking time to coast"; Irene Rosner David, Ph.D., ATR-BC and Michael Franklin, ATR-BC, who offered me a mirror for reflection; Katie Collie, ATR, a source of great spirit and inspiration; Sandra B. Mitzner, M.D., who continually spewed reflective comments via psychotherapeutic containment; Tom Ferland, who even in his last days on this earth, never stopped supporting my work; my wonderful colleagues: Ron Netsky, MFA; Dr. Kay Marshman, and the late Dr. Dennis A. Silva; my children, Kaitlyn Leah Darby and Bryan James Darby, for the time they gave up their "MaBa."
+And during this third edition, I have to thank my husband Gene (Jay) Marino for being my spiritual container.
+Finally, I would like to thank the late Payne E. L. Thomas for having the aplomb to accept this book for publication and Michael Thomas for his support in recreating this third edition.